M-Nitsche/BeeWatch/README.md

 ### <a name='HyperparameterTuning'></a>Hyperparameter Tuning
 (David Blumenthal)

 Apart from perfecting the training dataset, hyperparameter tuning can be used to increase the models performance.
-Yolov5 offers 25 hyperparameters including those with regard to test time augmentation.
-The yolov5 implementation offers functionality that can support in finding good hyperparameters.
+YOLOv5 offers 25 hyperparameters including those with regard to test time augmentation.
+The YOLOv5 implementation offers functionality that can support in finding good hyperparameters.
-With google colab as our training environnement computing resources - especially time - is very limited, hence we had to work to with assumptions.
+With Google Colab as our training environnement computing resources - especially time - is very limited, hence we had to work to with assumptions.
 First we defined a base scenario from which we wanted to approve.
-The base scenario was a standard yolov5s model with pertained weights on the coco dataset which we trained for 10 epochs.
+The base scenario was a standard YOLOv5s model with pretrained weights on the COCO dataset which we trained for 10 epochs.
 With the "evolve" function the model tries to find better parameters using a genetic algorithm with the main operators crossover and mutation with a 90% probability and 0.04 variance.
 [Github Yolov5](https://github.com/ultralytics/yolov5/issues/607)
 We did that for 50 iterations.
 We assumed that after 10 epochs good parameters would be found and would be also beneficial in a full training.